What is the Computer Misuse Act of 1990?

 One of the key aspects of the appeal was that the two men were not using the data in any way for personal or illegal gain.
 Since there was no material benefit to spying on someone else’s system, they argued that the charges provided for in the specific laws could not be applied to them.
 The House of Lords acquitted the men, but decided to ban such behavior in future.
 This led to the development of the Computer Misuse Act and it was signed into law in 1990, two years after successful appeal.

-See also What is an array of arrays?
+See also What is HTML spacing?

 The Computer Misuse Act of 1990 prohibits attempts to obtain another person’s password.